raspberrypilearning/blender-rocket/en/step_3.md

 --- task ---

-Click to select the top face of the cylinder.
+Click to select the top face (surface) of the cylinder.

 ![The top face selected](images/face-selected.png)

 --- /task ---

-You need to 'extrude' this face.
+You need to 'extrude' (stretch out) the shape from this face.

 --- task ---